SciLifeLab/TIDDIT/README.md

 optional parameters:

-    bin_size - compute the coverage within bins of a specified size across the entire genome, default bin size is 500
+    --bin_size - compute the coverage within bins of a specified size across the entire genome, default bin size is 500

 Filters
 =============